AkiVonAkira/FoxBank/README.md

 FoxBank is a comprehensive console banking application designed to facilitate a variety of financial operations, including account creation, deposits, and transfers.
 The application is powered by a Postgres database that securely stores all user account details and transaction records.
 Developed as a school project to enhance students' proficiency in C# programming and database connectivity, FoxBank is designed to offer a seamless and efficient banking experience to its users.

+## Key Features

+The following features are currently available in the system:

+- View account balance.
+- Transfer money between own accounts.
+- Transfer money to others.
+- Different Roles/Permissions (Client, Admin)
+- Transaction History.
+- Currency Exchange: This feature is partially implemented where the accounts can have different currency and is being displayed however no calculations are being done to convert during transfer.

 ## The Code
 |**Class**|**Breakdown**|
 |-|-|